 Neurofeedback, a form of biofeedback informed by a qEEG, is a non-invasive therapy that uses electrodes placed on your scalp to monitor your brainwaves.
 Your therapist can interpret these signals and use them to teach you how to alter brain wave patterns in a way that helps your brain reduce stress and anxiety outside of sessions on it's own.
-As an effective treatment for ADHD, anxiety disorders, depression and other conditions, neurofeedback may be right for you.
+Neurofeedback therapy is an effective form of treatment for ADHD, anxiety disorders, depression and other conditions.

 The concept behind neurofeedback is relatively simple: electrodes are placed on your head with paste that helps your clinician monitor and then train certain different types of brainwaves.
 By learning how to alter your brainwaves in particular ways, you can help treat conditions such as ADD/ADHD, depression, anxiety and more.

 Scientific studies have shown that neurofeedback can help treat a wide range of symptoms, such as headaches, migraines, anxiety disorders and attention-deficit/hyperactivity disorder (ADHD).
 It’s believed that neurofeedback has a positive effect on both brain activity and cognitive processes.
 Without medication, there are few side effects noted from neurofeedback training.